0bs-chat/mcp-runner/vibz/templates/convex-tanstackrouter-shadcn/desc.md

 - **Existing Components**: Reuse existing UI components from `src/components/ui/` instead of creating new ones
 - **Project Structure**: Work within existing `src/` or `convex/` directory structure
 - **Package Management**: Don't recreate package.json - it already exists in template
-- **File Conflicts**: Check existing files before creating new ones
+- **File Operations**: Always read existing files before editing them if you do not have it in your memory.
+Diffs are automatically made avilable to you so do not think/worry about this; use full file replacement (type: 'new') when diffs fail or for substantial changes
 - **Component Naming**: Use kebab-case for file names (e.g., `todo-item.tsx`)
 - **TypeScript**: All files must be production-ready with proper types
 - **No Placeholders**: Complete, functional code only - no explanatory comments or mocks